A scaling and recovering algorithm for the matrix $\varphi$-functions: Proposed and existing algorithms

 Given a matrix $A \in \C^{n \times n}$ and a positive integer $p$, \Alg~\ref{alg.phi} simultaneously evaluates the matrix $\varphi$-functions $\varphi_j$ for $j = 0\colon p$.
 It serves as a comprehensive implementation based on the analysis developed in the previous sections.

-The \alg\ begins by determining the optimal Pad\'e degree $m$ and scaling parameter $s^*$ through the minimization of the cost function $C_{m_i,r}$ in~\eqref{cost.total2}, which measures the total cost in matrix multiplications.
+The \alg\ begins by determining the optimal Pad\'e degree $m$ and scaling parameter $s^*$ through the minimization of the cost function $C_{m_i,r}$ in~\eqref{cost.total2}, which measures the total cost in the equivalent number of matrix multiplications.
 This cost function involves the sequence $\a_r(A)$ and the parameter $t$ from~\eqref{scal.parm.t}, both of which rely on the \be\ analysis.
-The algorithm then computes the $[m/m]$ \Pant\ to $\varphi_p(2^{-s^*}A)$ using~\eqref{pade.Nm.Dm} and~\eqref{ps.scheme} with $\tau = \tau_*$, and it obtains the $[m+p{-}j/m]$ \Pant s to $\varphi_j(2^{-s^*}A)$, for $0 \le j < p$, implicitly via the backward recurrence~\eqref{rec.pade}.
+The algorithm then evaluates the $[m/m]$ \Pant\ to $\varphi_p(2^{-s^*}A)$ using~\eqref{pade.Nm.Dm} and~\eqref{ps.scheme} with $\tau = \tau_*$, and it obtains the $[m+p{-}j/m]$ \Pant s to $\varphi_j(2^{-s^*}A)$, for $0 \le j < p$, implicitly via the backward recurrence~\eqref{rec.pade}.
 The effect of scaling is subsequently reversed by using the double-argument formula~\eqref{double.formula}.
 When the input matrix is (quasi-)triangular, the algorithm exploits this structure in the recovering phase to enhance stability.

 The method is optimized for IEEE double-precision arithmetic and balances accuracy and cost through adaptive parameter selection and structure-aware computation.